The Watch · Take Action

 New Mexico’s Inspection of Public Records Act lets any person request government documents.
 Some were withheld under a terrorism exemption — you can still ask, and the Foundation for Open Government shows you how.

-How to file a records request ↗Share what you’ve found
+How to file a records request ↗Support the reporter

 The story survived because one local journalist kept reading the pages after the newspaper folded.
 Independent reporting is how a news desert grows a witness.
 Read it, subscribe, pass it on.